 12 pitted dates

 - Place dates, cocoa powder and peanut butter into a food processor and pulse into rough crumbs.

 - Add honey and briefly pulse until combined.
-Add additional honey if mixture is a little dry.
+Add additional honey if the mixture is a little dry.

 - Scoop out the mixture and roll into tablespoon-sized balls.